countr/countr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bot: Bug Report'
+name: 'Bug Report'
-about: Create a bug report for the bot and help us improve
+about: Create a bug report and help us improve
-title: '[BOT] *short summary*'
 labels: bug
 assignees: promise
 ---

-# Bug
+# Bug Report

 Write a summary here.
 It can be as short as the short summary in the title, or longer.